Record Payments and Refunds in the Payment Journal

 If you fill in the Applies-to Doc.
 No. field with the invoice or credit memo that must be paid or refunded, then the document in question is set to paid when you post the journal.
 This is referred to as "applied".
-As an alternative to applying during payment posting, you can use the Apply Supplier Entries and Apply Customer Entries page after you have made the payment posting.
-For more information, see, for example, Reconcile Supplier Payments with the Payment Journal or from Supplier Ledger Entries.
+As an alternative to applying during payment posting, you can use the Apply Vendor Entries and Apply Customer Entries page after you have made the payment posting.
+For more information, see, for example, Reconcile Vendor Payments with the Payment Journal or from Vendor Ledger Entries.

-The Suggest Supplier Payments and Suggest Employee Payments functions can help you fill payment journal lines automatically according to supplier prioritisation and due dates.
-For more information, see Suggest Supplier Payments.
+The Suggest Vendor Payments and Suggest Employee Payments functions can help you fill payment journal lines automatically according to vendor prioritization and due dates.
+For more information, see Suggest Vendor Payments.
 With this function, the Applies-to Doc.
 No. field is always filled in.

-Print cheques and submit payments electronically to your bank
+Print checks and submit payments electronically to your bank